-The condensed consolidated financial statements at July 31, 1998 and for the three- and six- month periods then ended are unaudited and reflect all adjustments (consisting only of normal recurring adjustments) which are, in the opinion of management, necessary for a fair presentation of the financial position and operating results for the interim periods.
-The condensed consolidated financial statements at July 31, 1998 should be read in conjunction with the consolidated financial statements, as restated, and notes thereto, together with management's discussion and analysis of financial condition and results of operations, contained in the Company's Annual Report to Stockholders incorporated by reference in the Company's Annual Report on Form 10-K/A for the fiscal year ended January 31, 1998 are not necessarily indicative of the results for the entire fiscal year ending January 31, 1999.
+The condensed consolidated financial statements at October 31, 1998 and for the three- and nine- month periods then ended are unaudited and reflect all adjustments (consisting only of normal recurring adjustments) which are, in the opinion of management, necessary for a fair presentation of the financial position and operating results for the interim periods.
+The condensed consolidated financial statements at October 31, 1998 should be read in conjunction with the consolidated financial statements, as restated, and notes thereto, together with management's discussion and analysis of financial condition and results of operations, contained in the Company's Annual Report to Stockholders incorporated by reference in the Company's Annual Report on Form 10-K/A for the fiscal year ended January 31, 1998.
+The results of operations for the three and nine months ended October 31, 1998 are not necessarily indicative of the results for the entire fiscal year ending January 31, 1999.

-On March 31, 1997, the Company acquired Softdesk, Inc. ("Softdesk"), a leading supplier of AutoCAD-based application software for the architecture, engineering, and construction market, and on May 4, 1998, acquired from Genius CAD Software GmbH ("Genius") various mechanical, computer-aided-design software and technologies.
+On March 31, 1997, Autodesk acquired Softdesk, Inc. ("Softdesk"), a leading supplier of AutoCAD-based applications software for the architecture, engineering, and construction market, and on May 4, 1998, acquired from Genius CAD Software GmbH ("Genius") various mechanical computer-aided-design software and technologies.
 Both of these acquisitions were accounted for as business combinations using the purchase method of accounting.
-In accordance with Accounting Principles Board Opinion No.16, "Accounting for Business Combinations," the costs of these acquisitions were allocated to the assets acquired and the liabilities assumed (including in-process research and development) based on their estimated fair values using valuation methods believed to be appropriate at the time.
-The amounts allocated to in-process research and development of \$55.1 million and \$28.8 million for Softdesk and Genius, respectively, were expensed in the periods in which the acquisitions were consummated in accordance with FASB Interpretation No. 4, "Applicability of FASB Statement No. 2 to Business Combinations Accounted for by the Purchase Method."
+In accordance with Accounting Principles Board Opinion No. 16, "Accounting for Business Combinations," the costs of these acquisitions were allocated to the assets acquired and the liabilities assumed (including in-process research and development) based on their estimated fair values using valuation methods believed to be appropriate at the time.
+The amounts allocated to in-process research and development of \$55.1 and \$28.8 million for Softdesk and Genius, respectively, were expensed in the periods in which the acquisitions were consummated in accordance with FASB Interpretation No. 4, "Applicability of FASB Statement No. 2 to Business Combinations Accounted for by the Purchase Method."
 Subsequent to the Securities and Exchange Commission's letter to the AICPA dated September 9, 1998, regarding its views on in-process research and development ("IPR&D"), the Company has re-evaluated its IPR&D charges on the Softdesk and Genius acquisitions, revised the purchase price allocations and restated its financial statements.
-As a result, the Company has made adjustments to decrease the amounts previously expensed as in-process research and development and increase the amounts capitalized as goodwill and other intangibles relating to the Softdesk and Genius acquisitions by \$35.9 million and \$15.7 million, respectively.
+As a result, Autodesk has made adjustments to decrease the amounts previously expensed as in-process research and development and increase the amounts capitalized as goodwill and other intangibles relating to the Softdesk and Genius acquisitions by \$35.9 million and \$15.7 million, respectively.

-The effect of these adjustments on the previously reported consolidated financial statements as and for the three and six months ended July 31, 1998 and 1997 are as follows (in thousands except per share data):
+The effect of these adjustments on previously reported consolidated financial statements for the three and nine months ended October 31, 1998 and 1997 are as follows (in thousands except per share data):